Conditional Sampling with Monotone GANs: from Generative Models to Likelihood-Free Inference: Conclusions

+We have developed \MGAN, a transport-based approach for conditional generative modeling and likelihood-free (simulation-based) inference.
+Our approach seeks a block triangular transport map that pushes forward a chosen reference measure $\eta$ to a target measure $\nu$, defined on the joint space of the parameter and data.
+Under very mild assumptions, essentially that the reference measure has an appropriate product structure, we show that this construction produces a component transport map that captures the conditional measures $\nu (\cdot \vert y)$ of the target, and that this map enables direct conditional sampling.
+We propose an adversarial training procedure to learn such a map, incorporating a monotonicity penalty that drives the solution of the optimization problem towards the unique \textit{conditional} OT map minimizing an $L^2$ transport cost.
+Numerical experiments demonstrate the effectiveness and versatility of \MGANs in applications ranging from parameter inference and inverse problems to imaging, all tackled in an entirely data-driven/likelihood-free setting.

-We presented MGANs, a model-agnostic method for conditional sampling of outputs given new inputs---i.e., conditional generative modeling---with a theoretical guarantee for exact recovery of these conditionals.
-Our method adds monotonicity constraints and block triangular structure to a GAN with a full-dimensional latent space, and can also be seen as an easily parameterized invertible flow model trained with a GAN loss.
-Numerical experiments elucidate the effectiveness and versatility of MGANs, with applications in supervised learning and inverse problems.
-In future research, the interplay between the quality of the full MGAN map obtained from \eqref{eq:min-max-problem} and the accuracy of the derived conditionals warrants theoretical investigation.
-Relatedly, approximation results characterizing the expressiveness of block triangular maps would be of interest.
-The extension of MGANs to conditional sampling on infinite-dimensional function spaces is another exciting research direction, pertinent to inverse problems.
+In future research, the interplay between the quality of an \MGAN map obtained by solving the practical optimization problem~\eqref{practical-approximation-problem} and the accuracy of the derived conditionals warrants theoretical investigation.
+Relatedly, approximation results characterizing the expressiveness of parametric classes of block triangular maps would be of great interest.
+It would also be useful to extend the links to OT described here to infinite-dimensional function spaces, as such a connection would be pertinent to inverse problems.